 Thermal Imaging (Infrared inspection)

-An infrared, or thermographic inspection should be performed at least once every year on all switchgear, distribution panels, cable and bus connections, motor control centers, and other critical equipment.
+An infrared, or thermographic inspection should be performed at least once every year on all switchgear, distribution panels, cable and bus connections, motor control centres, and other critical equipment.

 Abnormal heating associated with high resistance or excessive current flow is the main cause of many problems in electrical systems.
 When current flows through an electric circuit, part of the electrical energy is converted into heat energy.
 But if there is an abnormally high resistance in the circuit or abnormally high current flow, high heat is generated which can be potentially damaging.